 Directed by Chris Friend

-If VFX and sci-fi your mojo then this short music video cum movie written and directed by Chris Friend is going to be a mind-boggling treat for you.
-Maybe this is going to be the first-ever musical bonanza that will leave you in splits and may take some time to understand.
+If VFX and sci-fi is your mojo, then this short music video cum movie written and directed by Chris Friend is going to be a mind-boggling treat for you.
+Maybe this is going to be the first-ever musical bonanza that will leave you satisfied.
 Now before you think to dedicate some of your precious few minutes to watch this movie, let me tell you that this can either be an exciting or a boring experience for you.
 For VFX addicts, Geneva Jacuzzi’s Casket is a thorough tutorial video.

 The movie takes us to a fantasy world featuring Geneva Jacuzzi as Kate Shaw and also herself as the Pleasure-U BioDrone and their shifting equation.
 The movie starts with unfolding various layers of a completely different world driven by technology and AI.

 While watching you may recall some scenes from the Terminator franchise, a vision of the futuristic world controlled more by the robots than human.
 But the only twist here is the music and the VFX that gives you the vibe of watching a sci-fi music video with a story-line.

 The director introduces us to the story by making a smart move with a tab featuring the word connecting.
 This scene is like the introductory part in the commercial movies that initiates the storytelling.
 Here we see a super busy Kate Shaw taking orders and getting the shipment ready to be delivered to the clients across this planet and to the outer world as well.
 To get her job done easier and faster she has a bio drone as her trusted assistant.